Consistency of the mean and the principal components of spatially distributed functional data: Introduction

-There has not been much research on fundamental properties of spatially distributed functional data. \citetext{delicado:2010} review recent contributions to the methodology for spatially distributed functional data.
+There has not been much research on fundamental properties of spatially distributed functional data.
+Delicado \textit{et al.} \cite{delicado:2010} review recent contributions to the methodology for spatially distributed functional data.
 For geostatistical functional data, several exploratory approaches to kriging have been proposed.
-Typically fixed basis expansions are used, see \citetext{yamanishi:tanaka:2003} and \citetext{bel:2010}.
+Typically fixed basis expansions are used, see Yamanishi and Tanaka \cite{yamanishi:tanaka:2003} and Bel \textit{et al.} \cite{bel:2011}.
 A general theoretical framework has to address several problems.
 The first issue is the dimensionality of the index space.
 While in time series analysis, the process is indexed by an equispaced scalar parameter, we need here a $d$-dimensional index space.
 For model building this makes a big difference since the dynamics and dependence of the process have to be described in all directions, and the typical recurrence equations used in time series cannot be employed.
 The model building is further complicated by the fact that the index space is often continuous (geostatistical data).
 Rather than defining a random field $\{\xi(\bs);\bs\in\mathbb{R}^d\}$ via a specific model equations, dependence conditions are imposed, in terms of the decay of the covariances or using mixing conditions.
 Another feature peculiar to random field theory is the design of the sampling points; the distances between them play a fundamental role.
 Different asymptotics hold in the presense of clusters and for sparsely distributed points.
-At least three types of point distributions have been considered (\citetext{cressie:1993}): When the region $R_N$ where the points $\{\bs_{i,N};1\leq i \leq N\}$ are sampled remains bounded, then we are in the so-called {\em infill domain sampling} case.
-Classical asymptotic results, like the law of large numbers or the central limit theorem will usually fail, see \citetext{lahiri:1996}.
-The other extreme situation is described by the {\em increasing domain sampling}.
+At least three types of point distributions have been considered (Cressie \cite{cressie:1993}): When the region $R_N$ where the points $\{\bs_{i,N};1\leq i \leq N\}$ are sampled remains bounded, then we are in the so-called \emph{infill domain sampling} case.
+Classical asymptotic results, like the law of large numbers or the central limit theorem will usually fail, see Lahiri \cite{lahiri:1996}.
+The other extreme situation is described by the \emph{increasing domain sampling}.
 Here a minimum separation between the sampling points $\{\bs_{i,N}\}\in R_N$ for all $i$ and $N$ is required.
-This is of course only possible if $\mathrm{diam}(R_N) \to \infty$.
-We shall also explore the {\em nearly infill} situation studied by \citetext{lahiri:2003} and \citetext{park:kim:park:hwang:2009}.
-In this case the domain of the sampling region becomes unbounded ($\mathrm{diam}(R_N)\to\infty$), but at the same time the number of sites in any given subregion tends to infinity, i.e.\ the points become more dense.
-These issues are also studied by \citetext{zhang:2004}, \citetext{loh:2005}, \citetext{lahiri:zhu:2006}, \citetext{du:zhang:mandrekar:2009}.
-We formalize these concepts in Sections \ref{s:ma} and \ref{s:designs}.
+This is of course only possible if $\operatorname{diam}(R_N) \to\infty$.
+We shall also explore the \emph{nearly infill} situation studied by Lahiri \cite{lahiri:2003} and Park \textit{et al.} \cite{park:kim:park:hwang:2009}.
+In this case, the domain of the sampling region becomes unbounded ($\operatorname{diam}(R_N)\to\infty$), but at the same time the number of sites in any given subregion tends to infinity, that is, the points become more dense.
+These issues are also studied by Zhang \cite{zhang:2004}, Loh \cite{loh:2005}, Lahiri and Zhu \cite{lahiri:zhu:2006}, Du \textit{et al.} \cite{du:zhang:mandrekar:2009}.
+We formalize these concepts in Section~\ref{s:me}.
 Finally, the interplay of the geostatistical spatial structure and the functional temporal structure must be cast into a workable framework.